-Given a sorted integer array arr in non-decreasing order, modify arr in-place so that each unique element appears only once, maintaining their original order.
-Return the number of unique elements, n.
-The first n elements of arr should contain the unique values in sorted order.
-Elements beyond index n-1 can be ignored.
+Given a sorted integer array arr in non-decreasing order, modify arr in-place so that each unique element appears only once and the relative order is preserved.
+Return the number of unique elements, n_unique.
+The first n_unique elements of arr must contain the unique values in sorted order.
+Elements beyond index n_unique - 1 can be ignored.

 Example 1